Jinchuan campaigns: Second Campaign Against Jinchuan

 Wenfu and Agui joined forces in Lesser Jinchuan in 1773.
 They stationed the army near Meidu and were waiting for spring to launch the second wave of offense.
 Unexpectedly, Greater Jinchuan gathered elite forces and struck during a snow storm.
 They occupied the military granary of the Qing army.
 Wenfu's force fought without supplies, and Wenfu was killed during the battle.
 Agui retreated, and Gyalrongs retook the Lesser Jinchuan.

 Qianlong was surprised by how long this campaign went on.
 He ordered an immediate reinforcement with stockpiles of firearms and imported heavy cannons for Agui's army.
 Qianlong wanted to end the war at any cost.
 Agui executed the high orders.
 The Qing army started to massacre Gyalrong people to cut the army resource of Jinchuan.
 Agui conquered many fortresses, then reached Geer Cliff, Sonom's stronghold, in 1775.
 Agui started a siege and cut off the water supply of Geer Cliff.
 Sonom accepted Agui's terms of surrender.
-He poisoned Senge Sang and sent his corpse to Agui.
+He poisoned Skal bzang and sent his corpse to Agui.
 Agui refused to accept the surrender because Qianlong did not want to see a third campaign against Jinchuan.
 In 1775, Agui commanded an assault.
 The Qing army occupied the outskirts of Geer Cliff.
 Sonom retreated into the fort.
 In 1776, the Qing army launched its final attack on Geer Cliff with cannons.
 Sonom gave up the hopeless resistance.
 The Second Campaign against Jinchuan had ended.